 About Robert Stacey

-Dr. Robert D. Stacey is Provost of The Saint Constantine School.
-He was Associate Provost, and the first Dean of the Honors College, at Houston Baptist University.
-Dr. Stacey has also served as Associate Professor in Regent University’s Robertson School of Government and as founding Chairman of the Department of Government at Patrick Henry College.
+Dr. Robert D. Stacey is Head of School at the Augustine School (Jackson, Tennessee).
+He served as Associate Provost, and the first Dean of the Honors College, at Houston Christian University.
+Dr. Stacey also served as Associate Professor in Regent University’s Robertson School of Government and as founding Chairman of the Department of Government at Patrick Henry College.
 He is the author of Sir William Blackstone and the Common Law: Blackstone's Legacy to America.

 “The Brothers Karamazov” and the Power of Memory